 Alterations to Wedding Dresses

-- Estimated quotation for standard bridal gown alterations will average between $650 – $950.
-This will depend on construction of gown, fabric type, lace applique, and beading embellishments.
-All prices include GST.
+- Estimated quotation for standard bridal gown alterations will average between $650 – $950, dependent on the construction of of gown, fabric type, lace applique, and beading embellishments.

 - Standard alterations include: take in/ let out either from CB or side seams (altering from x1 area only), bust darts, bust cups, adjust straps / shoulders, hem, bustle.